Milan, an almost Perfect City Trip

 Perfect Architectural Design

-To find the this place all you need to avoid is to take taxi since this place is located at the old part of the city which is prone to traffic. but car parking space is available near Piazza Fontana a 400-500m away from the Main square.
+To find the this place all you need to avoid is to take taxi since this place at the old part of the city which is prone to traffic. but car parking space is available near Piazza Fontana a 400-500 meters away from the Main square.

 By train From the Central Station, take the Yellow Underground (M3) line and get off at Duomo.
 From Cadorna Station, take the Red Underground (M1) line and get off at Duomo.
 From Garibaldi Station, take the Green Underground (M2) line, change at Cadorna to the red line (M1) and get off at Duomo.